lanzoninicola/centering-HTML-elements/README.md

 # centering-HTML-elements

+This is a guide write by myself for myself.

-This is a guide for centering elements in an HTML page using FLEXBOX.
+It is a guide regarding centering elements in an HTML page using FLEXBOX.